LordDemecrius83/DDLC-reniOS/README.md

   4.Run the game

+Supported Submods
+--
+Anything that supports the PC Version

+Q:Are they bundled?
+A:Install them yourself

 Installing this requires AppSync Unified which you can get on cydia.akemi.ai --

 Save Files are stored on /var/mobile/Documents/RenPy/(iOS 8 and above) or /var/mobile/Application/<uuid>/Documents/(iOS 6 and 7)

-I will not support Non-Jailbroken devices
+I will not support Non-Jailbroken devices and any issues regarding them will be closed
 ---